emfccsti/adno.site/content/en/about.md

 ## Adno’s origin

 A cultural actor who wishes to put his image collections online is faced with complex choices.
-The solutions are too often expensive, not very scalable and, above all, incompatible with each other, even though they attempt to meet common needs.
+The solutions are too often expensive, not very evolutive and, above all, incompatible with each other, even though they attempt to meet common needs.

 [IIIF](https://iiif.io) was created after noticing that images sharing on the web was « too slow, too expensive, too disjoint and too complex ».
 It was launched in 2015 by the British Library, France National Library, Die Bayerische Staatsbibliothek, Nasjonalbiblioteket, Artstor, Wellcome Trust, and the following universities : Cornell, Oxford, Princeton, Stanford et Yale.
 The consortium gathers today around sixty research libraries, national libraries, archives, socities and aggregator from all round the world.
 Many professionals and amators are also contributing to the dynamism of the community.